viktorpetrov1997/Rock-Paper-Scissors-Game/README.md

 # The "Rock - Paper - Scissors" Game

 ### Project Goals
-The goal of the project is to create a console game called Rock - Paper - Scissors.
-Rock - Paper - Scissors is a simple two player game where you and your opponent (the computer) simultaneously choose one of the following three options: "rock", "paper" or "scissors".
+The goal of the project is to create a console game called Rock - Paper - Scissors.It is a simple two player game where you and your opponent (the computer) simultaneously choose one of the following three options: "rock", "paper" or "scissors".

 The rules are as follows: